Benjamin S. Arfa

 • Herman Miller in connection with committed financing to fund its $1.8 billion acquisition of Knoll

-• Insulet in its $800 million convertible notes offering and $500 million secured term loan
+• Insulet in its $800 million convertible notes offering, $500 million secured term loan, $300 million secured revolver and a variety of refinancings and repricings

 Prior to joining Wachtell Lipton, Benjamin worked as an analyst in the Financial Institutions Group in the Investment Banking Division of Goldman, Sachs & Co.